friends-of-freeswitch/switchio/docs/usage.rst

 Internals tutorial
 ==================
-Getting familiar with Switchy's guts means learning to put the appropriate components together to generate a call.
+Getting familiar with ``switchio``'s guts means learning to put the appropriate components together to generate a call.
 This simple guide is meant to provide some commentary surrounding low level components and interfaces so that you can begin reading the source code.